50 Worst Health Mistakes You're Making

 You Might Have An STI—And Not Know It

 "The worst health mistake a person can make is not seeking and receiving appropriate screening for sexually transmitted infections.
 Many STIs are silent, and without screening you may be causing permanent damage to your body," says Shannon Brown Dowler, MD, a family medicine physician in Asheville, North Carolina.
 "Even if you get checked every now and then, are you getting all the right parts checked?
 You can get STIs in quite a few places besides your penis and vagina, like the eyes, throat, mouth, anus and rectum.
 Screening is recommended for extra-genital sites where exposure has occurred, because the infections can be very subtle in these places."

 The Remedy Rx: It may be awkward, but talk to your doctor about your sexual health, safer-sex practices, and if you should be screened for STIs regularly.
 (Spoiler alert: If you're sexually active, you should).

 You're Over 45 And Haven't Gotten A Colonoscopy

 The primary risk factor for colon cancer?
 Being older than 50.
 And the disease is starting to surface more frequently in younger people.
 The American Cancer Society just lowered its recommended age for first colonoscopy from age 50 to 45 (for people of average risk; those with a family history may need to get screened earlier).
 Data shows that it saves lives.

-Recommendation: Get that first colonoscopy, if you haven’t already, and follow the guidelines for follow-up procedures.
-Currently, it’s advised that you repeat the test every 10 years.
+The Remedy Rx: Get that first colonoscopy, if you haven't already, and follow the guidelines for follow-up procedures.
+Currently, it's advised that you repeat the test every 10 years.